rayduch/multi_modes_replication/PA_replication/replication_guide.md

 wesanderson_0.3.6
 tidyverse_1.2.1

-Code run using R version 3.6.0.

 ## 1. Functions

-Functions required to execute aspects of the code:
+Functions required to execute aspects of the code:0o

 - *consist.risk* calculates the consistency of participants risk attitudes in experiment
 - *redist.fun* normalizes distribution of abilities